PyMyCode/InstitutionalInvestors_repo/README.md

 # Stock Comparison

-An app to compare various financial parameters of multiple stocks.
+An Flask web app to analyze then institutional investors of S&P500 companies.

+### Completed
+- storing the symbols of all the s&p500 companies into a sql database
+- code to extract institutional investor info using yfinance

-### Using
+### ToDo
+- creating a table to store the institutional investor info of each company
+- current price to get the total value of each investor per share
-- flask
+- creating the webpages
-- IEX Cloud API